Set Up SendGrid

 ## Before You Start

-SendGrid connects to Mailrith with an API key and sends delivery events through the SendGrid Event Webhook.
-Before starting, prepare these items in SendGrid:
+SendGrid connects to Mailrith with an API key.
+SendGrid sends delivery events to Mailrith through the SendGrid Event Webhook.
+Before you create the connection, prepare these items in SendGrid:

-- **A verified sender or authenticated domain:** the From email in Mailrith must be allowed by SendGrid.
+- **A verified sender or authenticated domain:** the From email in Mailrith must be allowed to send from SendGrid.

-- **An API key:** create a key that allows Mail Send access.
+- **An API key:** create a key with permission to send mail.

-- **Event Webhook access:** needed to send bounce, dropped, and spam report events back to Mailrith.
+- **Event Webhook access:** Mailrith needs this access to receive bounce, dropped, and spam report events from SendGrid.

-- **A test inbox:** use it to confirm Mailrith can send through the connection before real campaigns use it.
+- **A test inbox:** send a test email to this inbox to confirm Mailrith can send through SendGrid before you use the connection for real campaigns.

-If SendGrid is new for your domain, complete sender authentication first.
-A valid API key is not enough if the From email is not allowed to send.
+If you have not used SendGrid with your domain before, complete sender authentication first.
+A valid API key cannot send mail if SendGrid does not allow the From email.

 ## Mailrith Fields